nickjmorrow/cosdna/documentation/requirements/mvp-requirements.md

 ## Use Cases

-### I want to view what ingredients are in a product so I can decide whether that product will do what I want it to do.
+### I want to view what ingredients are in a product so I can decide whether that product will do what I want it to do

 - view a page, \*.com/products/the-ordinary-squalane-cleanser, which shows a list of ingredients for the product
 - highlight active ingredients
 - able to search for a product

-### I want to know what an ingredient does so that I can determine whether I want to use that ingredient in the products in my routine.
+### I want to know what an ingredient does so that I can determine whether I want to use that ingredient in the products in my routine

 - view a page, \*.com/ingredients/squalane, which shows information about the ingredient
   - comedogenicity